smic29/planner_app/README.md

   - Currently only working for sign in and sign out.
 - [ ] Do something about the 'TypeError' happening when editing a category within the task index.
   - Likely has something to do with the stimulus.
 Check on that.
-- [ ] Make sure modal has a title of what it is displaying.
-Or remove it.
-I dunno
 - [ ] Find a way to post a patch request after checking a checkbox.

 ## Issues Encountered